SpencerDawkins/sdp-rtp-quic-questions/draft-dawkins-sdp-rtp-quic-questions.md

 We note that {{SDP-parameters}} contains registrations for both RTP encapsulated in UDP datagrams and RTP encapsulated in TCP streams.

-If we wanted to allow the same level of flexibility for QUIC/RTP, we could register (for example) QUIC/DGRAM/RTP, mapped onto QUIC datagrams ({{I-D.ietf-quic-datagram}}), and QUIC/STREAM/RTP, mapped onto QUIC streams ({{RFC9000}}), reusing terminology from the Berkley Sockets API.
+If we wanted to allow the same level of flexibility for QUIC/RTP, we could register (for example) QUIC/DGRAM/RTP, mapped onto QUIC datagrams ({{I-D.ietf-quic-datagram}}), and QUIC/STREAM/RTP, mapped onto QUIC streams ({{RFC9000}}), reusing terminology from the Berkeley Sockets API.

 Should we do that?
 If so, starting out that way would be better than starting out with QUIC/RTP and then adding QUIC/STREAM/RTP later.